Fish Eaters: The Whys and Hows of Traditional Catholicism

 Feast of St. Columba (Colmcille, Columcille)

 Our "Dove of the Church" was educated by priests, including St. Finnian, attending Movilla Abbey in Newtownards, County Down, in present-day Northern Ireland (the abbey is now in ruins).
-He became a deacon there, and then went to Leinster, in the heart of Ireland, for a time, and then on to Clonard Monastery in Belfast, Northern Ireland to study under another man named Finnian -- one who'd been trained under St. David, now the patron saint of Wales.
+He became a deacon there, then went to Leinster, in the heart of Ireland, after which he went on to Clonard Monastery in Belfast, Northern Ireland to study under another man named Finnian -- one who'd been trained under St. David, now the patron saint of Wales.
 Here, he became a priest and one of a group that became known as the "Twelve Apostles of Ireland" because of how they came to spread the Faith over the Emerald Isle.
-He moved back north to his homeland and set up monasteries in Derry, Durrow, and Kells -- the last being the Abbey for which the famous illuminated early 9th century edition of the Gospels, the Book of Kells, is named.
+He moved back north to his homeland and set up monasteries in Derry, Durrow, and Kells -- the last being the site of the Abbey for which the famous illuminated early 9th century edition of the Gospels, the Book of Kells, is named.
 At some point while situated in Derry, he took a pilgrimage, ending up in Tours, France, where he got a copy of the Gospels that had lain on St. Martin of Tour's chest for the past century.

 Now, during all this time, God used him to effect miracles.
 His biographer, St. Adamnan, writing about 100 years after Columba died, describes one after the other, including his raising a child from the dead, his turning water into wine, curing the sick1, turning unfavorable winds to favorable ones, being accompanied by angels that others saw as well, having visions of souls being carried to Heaven and to Hell, and being surrounded by a heavenly light that could be seen not just at night, but in the daytime.
 And, most ot all, he had the gifts of precognition and of reading souls.